Mykhailo Havryliuk

-In October 2014, he was elected to the Verkhovna Rada as a candidate of People's Front, where he served for a single term.

-Havryliuk was a member of the territorial defense battalion Zoloti Vorota.
+Mykhailo Vitaliiovych Havryliuk (Миха́йло Віта́лійович Гаврилю́к; born 15 August 1979) is a Ukrainian activist and politician who served as a People's Deputy of Ukraine from 2014 to 2019, representing Ukraine's 95th electoral district in Kyiv Oblast.
+He participated in the 2014 Euromaidan protests and was publicly tortured by Berkut officers, later serving in the war in Donbas.

 Biography

-Mykhailo Vitaliyovych Havryliuk was born August 15, 1979, in the village of Yarivka, Khotyn Raion, Chernivtsi Oblast, Ukrainian SSR.
+Mykhailo Vitaliyovych Havryliuk was born 15 August 1979, in the village of Yarivka, in Ukraine's western Chernivtsi Oblast.
 He has a son, Maxim.
-On May 22, 2016, he married a student of one of Kyiv's universities, Yaryna Khemii, a native of Kolomyia, whom he met on Kyiv's Maidan during the Revolution of Dignity, with whom he has a daughter.
+On 22 May 2016, he married a student of one of Kyiv's universities, Yaryna Khemii, a native of Kolomyia, whom he met on Kyiv's Maidan during the Revolution of Dignity, with whom he has a daughter.

-The Euromaidan
+Euromaidan and torture

-The events of the Euromaidan opened on November 21, 2013, with a protest in Maidan Nezalezhnosti (Independence Square) in Kyiv, sparked by the Ukrainian government's sudden decision to not sign the European Union–Ukraine Association Agreement.
+The events of the Euromaidan opened on 21 November 2013, with a protest in Maidan Nezalezhnosti (Independence Square) in Kyiv, sparked by the Ukrainian government's sudden decision to not sign the European Union–Ukraine Association Agreement.
 These were followed by further large protests, condemning Russophile Ukrainian President Viktor Yanukovych and calling for his resignation.
 On 30 November 2013, the protests were violently dispersed, with students, many of them women, severely beaten and injured.
 Havryliuk came to Euromaidan to condemn this violence, joining one of the many sotnias, or hundreds, the unarmed units responsible as an informal policing force for protecting protesters from police and providing security within the city.

-Havryliuk, a Cossack of the Fourth Maidan Self-Defense Hundred, sported a distinctively shaven head with the single lock of hair which originates at the apex of the crown, known as an Osoledits, and signaling his allegiance with the goal of Ukrainian independence.

-Torture

-On January 22, 2014, a march on Hrushevsky Street degenerated into a melee.
-Soldiers of the Berkut and other members of the state security services forced Havryliuk to strip naked to only his shoes and socks, despite the day's weather (the temperature in Kyiv was -9° — -10° C/14° — 16° F, with wind speeds of 4 – 5 m/sec/10-15 mph).
+On 22 January 2014, a march on Hrushevsky Street degenerated into a melee.
+Soldiers of the Berkut and other members of the state security services forced Havryliuk to strip naked to only his shoes and socks, despite the day's weather (about -10°C or 15°F, with wind speeds of about 5 m/sec or 15 mph).
 He was then paraded naked among these officers, who mocked him and took turns posing him for photos and videos on their mobile phones while subjecting Havryliuk's already heavily bruised body to further physical abuse.
 This game, insofar as the picture taking went, ended with Havryliuk, still undressed, loaded onto an unheated bus with other prisoners.

-Police Captain Anton Gusev released a video of this incident on January 23.
+Police Captain Anton Gusev released a video of this incident on 23 January.

 Havryliuk retained a remarkable composure throughout, which, as much as the abuse, lent this incident its viral quality.
-The Berkut had subjected other protestors similar treatment; on January 20 it had been reported that this security force had "undressed two men, doused them with cold water, and then forced them to run naked through barricades on the Maidan."
-But the video of Havyryliuk, released by an officer evidently unashamed of the incident he had so casually recorded, depicted a human cruelty that was all the more shocking for its unthinking distribution.
+The Berkut had subjected other protestors similar treatment; on 20 January it had been reported that this security force had "undressed two men, doused them with cold water, and then forced them to run naked through barricades on the Maidan."